kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/motivation.md

 <aside>

-📺 Watch the following videos on what emotions are.
+📺 Watch the following video on what emotions are.

 </aside>